-Advance Moves can save you time and money when it comes to Removals to Sweden in 2023.
-We can give you an instant online quick quote for your removal anywhere in the world, which is then backed up by up to 6 free quotes from moving companies specially selected from our list of agents and partners to cover your area and requirements.
-You then have the choice of selecting the mover and quotation that is best for you, saving both time and money in obtaining a competitive removals quotation.
+Advance Moves can save you time and money when it comes to Moving to Sweden in 2025.
+We can give you an instant online quick quote for your removal anywhere in the world, which is then backed up by up to 5 free quotes from moving companies specially selected from our list of agents and partners to cover your area and requirements.
+You then have the choice of selecting the mover and quotation that is best for you, saving both time and money in obtaining a competitive removals quotation for Moving to Sweden from the UK.

 Our Removals to Sweden service is one of the best in the industry with many of our clients using our service many times over, when moving to Stockholm as well as return loads when moving to UK from Sweden.